 Weights matrix file

 Several tools allow you to define spatial relationships among features by providing a path to a spatial weights matrix file.
 Spatial weights are numbers that reflect the distance, time, or other cost between each feature and every other feature in the dataset.
-The spatial weights matrix file may be created using the Generate Spatial Weights Matrix tool or it may be a simple ASCII file.
+The spatial weights matrix file can be created using the Generate Spatial Weights Matrix tool or it can be a simple ASCII file.

 When the spatial weights matrix file is a simple ASCII text file, the first line should be the name of a unique ID field.
 This gives you the flexibility to use any numeric field in your dataset as the ID when generating this file; however, the ID field must be type Integer (Long or Short) and have unique values for every feature.
 After the first line, the spatial weights file should be formatted into three columns: